Tip

 Hybrid cloud storage offers organizations a level of scalability, accessibility and flexibility in application deployments that they don't get with a local SAN.
 The local model, on the other hand, offers more control over capital expenses; hybrid cloud deployments can quickly see costs spiral upward depending on resource utilization.
 A local model often means duplicating hardware at a recovery site and maintenance of multiple locations, while a hybrid model can offer quick and easy DR and data center redundancy for applications in the cloud.

-Securing data is also different: A local SAN ensures full control over who has access to your data, while the hybrid model can mean giving up some control over the location of your data, and it relies on vendor security for preventing data breaches.
+Securing data is also different: A local SAN ensures full control over who has access to your data, while the hybrid model can mean giving up some control over the location of your data.
+It relies on vendor security to prevent data breaches.
 A local model also provides more control over your environment at the expense of being able to respond quickly to changing business needs.

 Automation

 In the cloud, templates can be created that enable quick automated deployments and schedule automatic shutdowns and restarts of servers that don't require 24/7 uptime.
-In larger environments, automation can be used for tasks such as resource provisioning, configuration management and application deployment.
+Modern agentic AI tools automate workload scaling across SANs and clouds, eliminating a significant amount of manual tasks.

-Automation does, however, require specialized skills and tools.
-In the cloud, it's worth looking at tools such as AWS CloudFormation, Google Cloud Deployment Manager, Microsoft Azure Automation and various third-party tools such as Chef, Puppet and Red Hat's Ansible Automation Platform.
-There are many options for automating on-site SAN management, such as Ansible, Broadcom CA Automation and Cisco Intelligent Automation for Cloud.
+Automation, however, does require specialized skills and tools.
+In the cloud, it's worth having IT teams research tools such as AWS CloudFormation, Google Cloud Deployment Manager, Microsoft Azure Automation, and various third-party tools, including Chef, Puppet and Red Hat Ansible Automation Platform.
+There are many options for automating on-site SAN management, such as Ansible, Broadcom CA Automation, and Cisco Intelligent Automation for Cloud.

 Infrastructure and virtualization

-Many decisions must be made in the initial infrastructure deployment.
-This includes which virtualization technology will be used, load balancing, application infrastructure and framework, integration with local resources, and the management and application framework.
+Many decisions must be made regarding the initial deployment of infrastructure.
+These include which virtualization technology will be used, load balancing, application infrastructure and framework, integration with local resources, and the management and application framework.

-You'll want to assess how a cloud offering fits with your existing environment and workflows.
-If you're invested in Microsoft's software, you might consider Azure first.
-If you're heavily invested in Amazon or Google services, using their respective cloud offerings might ease integration.
+Organizations will want to assess how a cloud offering fits with their existing environment and workflows.
+If they're already invested in Microsoft's software, they might consider Azure first.
+If, on the other hand, they are heavily invested in Amazon or Google services, using their respective cloud offerings might ease integration.

 With local SAN infrastructure, price vs. performance is a primary consideration, as there is much more flexibility when implementing a local infrastructure.
 Other key considerations include hybrid arrays vs. all-flash, data reduction, encryption, local network design and manageability, and reporting.